 Let’s say you’re hoping to buy in Rancho Santa Fe.
 Before you start looking at the many Rancho Santa real estate options available, you need to make sure your credit is on point.
 Most likely, you’ll need to finance at least a portion of your new home and it’s really hard to obtain a mortgage if you have less-than-stellar credit.

 This is even more important for people who run home businesses or are self-employed.
 Since you don’t receive a regular paycheck, the lender may put more emphasis on your credit score when determining your loan eligibility.
-Also, keep in mind, self-employed individuals or home business owners need to provide several years worth of tax documentation when applying for a loan.
+Also, keep in mind, self-employed individuals or home business owners need to provide several years worth of tax documentation when applying for a loan, but once you own a home is important you protect this asset, and for this, the use of home insurance is essential.

 First, order your credit report and score from all three major credit bureaus — Experian, Equifax, and TransUnion.
 You should also check your FICO score.
 It’s similar to a credit score, but the score range is different.
 You want to make sure both your credit scores and your FICO score are as high as possible because you don’t know which scores the lender is reviewing.